CAS-LRJ/RefineRobustness/README.md

 ## Log File

-We store our experiment log in _log_ folder.
-Exp1, exp2, exp3 means precision experiment, performance experiment, quantitive experiment respectively.
+We store our experiment log in the _log_ folder, where exp1, exp2, and exp3 correspond to the three experiments above, respectively.

 ## License and Copyright